rseng/stanford-software-survey/_posts/2021-01-06-two-thousand-twenty.md

 2020 was the first year of the Stanford Software Survey, which started discussion in early April, was developed in the months following, and went out in the Fall.
-In this post, we discuss the full results, which can serve as a baseline for future surveys, and the start of initiative to prove the necessity for research software engineers.
+In this post, we discuss the full results for 68 participants, which can serve as a baseline for future surveys, and the start of initiative to prove the necessity for research software engineers.